Trump Wants To Move On, But The Coronavirus Is Surging In Parts Of Red America

 New York Rep. Eliot Engel Faces AOC-style Challenge To House Seat

-In New York, pay attention to progressives going after establishment Democrats, especially in the race between longtime Rep. Eliot Engel and Jamaal Bowman, a former Bronx principal who's won the endorsements of Sen. Bernie Sanders and Rep. Alexandria Ocasio-Cortez.
-Missteps from Engel, who last faced a competitive primary 20 years ago, opened the door for Bowman, who's raised $2 million and is surging.
+In New York, pay attention to progressives going after establishment Democrats, especially in the race between longtime Rep. Eliot Engel and Jamaal Bowman, a former Bronx principal who has won the endorsements of Sen. Bernie Sanders and Rep. Alexandria Ocasio-Cortez.
+Missteps from Engel, who last faced a competitive primary 20 years ago, opened the door for Bowman, who has raised $2 million and is surging.

-2. Battleground Arizona, Wisconsin: Speaking of elections, Trump heads to Yuma, Ariz., Tuesday to survey part of the border fence with Mexico before heading to Phoenix.
+2. Battleground Arizona, Wisconsin: Speaking of elections, Trump heads to Yuma, Ariz., on Tuesday to survey part of the border fence with Mexico before heading to Phoenix.
 Vice President Pence, meanwhile, will be in Wisconsin.
 It's no coincidence that they're heading to those places amid the president's slipping poll numbers.
 Wisconsin and Arizona could very well be tipping-point states this November.

 3. Hearing on DOJ independence Wednesday: Like something out of an episode of Showtime's Billions, Attorney General William Barr announced the resignation of Geoffrey Berman, the U.S. attorney for the Southern District of New York in Manhattan last week.
 Problem: Berman, who has been investigating people close to Trump, said he didn't resign.
 Barr later said in a statement that Berman had "chosen public spectacle over public service" and asked Trump to intervene and fire him.
 Trump did, but added, "[T]hat's really up to him [Barr].
 I'm not involved."